jkamenik/orig-blog/source/_posts/2014-02-28-ronin-avery-kamenik.markdown

 **1:30pm** Go back to the hospital, are admitted and settle into our room.

-**7pm** Not making much progress so they give us some options: go home, stay and risk the C-Section.
+**7pm** Not making much progress so they give us some options: go home, stay have the water broken and risk the C-Section.
 We counter with stay but walk.
 They allow us to unhook from the monitors and walk the halls.
 So we walk constantly for 2+ hours.

 **11pm** Re-checked and she had progressed to 8 cm dilated.
 Walking really did the trick.